tpayne/kubernetes-examples/Helm/README.md

 Notes
 -----
 - https://helm.sh/docs/topics/charts/
-- The examples contained in this repo are focusing on core functionality only
+- The examples contained in this repo are focusing on core functionality only and show various use-cases